r-kupin/webserv/README.md

 # Features
 ## Done
 - Your program has to take a configuration file as argument, or use a default path.
+- poll() (or equivalent) must check read and write at the same time.
+- You must never do a read or a write operation without going through poll() (or equivalent).
 - Choose the [port](#listen) and [host](#server_name) of each server.
 - Setup default [error_pages](#error_page).
 - Setup routes with one or multiple of the following rules/configuration [return](#return)